How to make your next event more sustainable

 We hope you’re successful in doing your bit for climate change and making your events more sustainable.
 Good luck!

-If you have any questions, need further advice or would like some help planning your business events, please contact the Kina Events team on 0207 205 7901 or email us at email@example.com.
+If you have any questions, need further advice or would like some help planning your business events, please contact the Kina Events team on 020 7205 7901 or send us an email.